tripp1592/todo_txt_ios/README.md

 # todo_txt_ios

-`todo_txt_ios` is a SwiftUI iPhone app for working with a plain text `todo.txt` file.
+`todo_txt_ios` is an ios app for working with a plain text `todo.txt` file.

-It stays close to the `todo.txt` format instead of introducing a database or proprietary store.
-Tasks live in a text file, and the app provides a native iOS interface for adding, editing, sorting, filtering, completing, and archiving them.
+It stays follows the `todo.txt` format.
+Tasks live in a text file interface for adding, editing, sorting, filtering, completing, and archiving them.

 ## Why this app